About Opera Theatre

 When do I need to get there?

 Evening performances start at 7:30 p.m. and matinee performances start at 12:30 p.m.
 Even if you aren’t able to come and picnic before the show, we recommend arriving at least 30 minutes before the start of the opera in order to park and find your seats before the show begins.
 While we do offer closed-circuit coverage of the performances via television monitors in the lobby, late arrivals will not be seated until an appropriate break in the music.
 We do this to ensure that our audiences can enjoy the performances with a minimum of distraction.

-Do you have access for special needs patrons?
+Do you have access for patrons with disabilities?

 Yes.
-A limited number of handicapped spaces are available in Lot K (near the east entrance to the Loretto-Hilton Center).
+A limited number of accessible parking spots are available in Lot K (near the east entrance to the Loretto-Hilton Center).
 See our parking page for location details.
 Please understand that we cannot legally reserve them for our patrons.

 If you or one in your party needs special seating, please let the Box Office know when you order your tickets to make appropriate arrangements.
 Infrared listening devices are also available for those with hearing impairments.
 Please see the house manager when you arrive at the theater.

 At Opera Theatre, we are committed to ensuring audiences experience opera the way it was experienced when it was first created hundreds of years ago — in the language of the audience.
 That’s why we perform all of our operas in English.
 Plus, with projected supertitles, you can always read along.